Poison

-Curiosity is a natural stage of your child’s development, but it also puts her at greater risk of unintentional poisoning.
-In 2002 more than 1.2 million such poisonings among children ages 5 and under were reported to U.S. poison control centers.
+Curiosity is a natural stage of your child’s development, but it also puts them at risk of unintentional poisoning.
+Unintentional poisoning can be caused by common household products including cleaning supplies, cosmetics, plants, toys, pesticides, art supplies, alcohol, medicines, vitamins and carbon monoxide.
+In 2002, more than 1.2 million such poisonings among children ages 5 and under were reported to U.S. poison control centers.
 In 2001, 96 children ages 14 and under died from poisoning incidents.
-Although household cleaners are a frequent cause of poisoning, kids can also be fatally poisoned by iron, alcohol and carbon monoxide.

 Child-resistant packaging, product reformulation and interventions by poison control centers and health professionals all helped reduce the childhood poison-related death rate 45 percent from 1974 to 1992.
 By reducing the opportunity for poisonings and knowing how to keep innocent mistakes from turning into tragedies, you can help that number decline even further.